Wulfhall: Late medieval and Tudor manor house

 The medieval manor house was probably a timber framed double courtyard house, incorporating two towers (demolished 1569), a long gallery, a chapel, and several other rooms.
-It was built in the early 1530s with financial assistance from Thomas Cromwell and Henry VIII.
+It was built in the early 1530s with financial assistance from Thomas Cromwell and King Henry VIII.

 The Seymours reached the peak of their influence in the 16th century, when Jane Seymour became the third wife of King Henry VIII.
 Her son became Edward VI and ruled England from 1547 to 1553.
-At the beginning of Edward's reign, he was nine years old and his eldest uncle, Edward Seymour, 1st Duke of Somerset, was Lord High Protector of England, while another uncle, Thomas Seymour, 1st Baron Seymour of Sudeley, married Henry VIII's widow, Catherine Parr.
-Both Edward and Thomas Seymour were eventually executed for treason.
+At the beginning of Edward's reign, he was nine years old and his eldest uncle, the 1st Duke of Somerset, was Lord Protector of England, while another uncle, the 1st Baron Seymour of Sudeley, married Henry VIII's widow, Catherine Parr.
+Both Somerset and Baron Seymour of Sudeley were eventually executed for treason.

-Henry VIII stayed at Wulfhall during his royal progress of 1535.
-This may have been when he first courted Jane Seymour, leading eventually to the decision to execute his second wife, Anne Boleyn, following her failure to produce a son and heir.
+Henry VIII stayed at Wulfhall during his royal progress of 1535, and this may have been when he first courted Jane Seymour.
+At this time, Henry’s second wife Anne Boleyn failed to produce a son and heir, which may have led eventually to the decision to execute her.
 There is a belief arising from the writing of 19th-century antiquary John Britton that Henry and Jane held a wedding feast in the Long Barn at Wulfhall.
 They were in fact married in the Queen's Closet at Whitehall Palace in London.
+However, the barn at Wulfhall was decorated with painted canvas during the visit of Henry VIII and his household in August 1539.

-Edward Seymour desired grander accommodation than Wulfhall could provide, and intended to replace the house with a new mansion on a nearby hill, Bedwyn Brail, with design and construction supervised by his steward, Sir John Thynne, founder of Longleat House.
+The Duke of Somerset desired grander accommodation than Wulfhall could provide, and intended to replace the house with a new mansion on a nearby hill, Bedwyn Brail, with design and construction supervised by his steward, Sir John Thynne, founder of Longleat House.
 A correspondence survives, dated between November 1548 and June 1549, that shows Thynne directing the plans.
-The mansion was unfinished when Seymour fell from power, and was abandoned after his execution in January 1552.
+The mansion was unfinished when Somerset fell from power, and was abandoned after his execution in January 1552.
 His son Edward was unable to maintain Wulfhall, which rapidly deteriorated.

 Wulfhall was "derelict and abandoned after 1571" as the family had relocated to nearby Tottenham Park.
-It was used as accommodation for servants until considerably reduced in size in the 1660s and demolished in 1723.
+A rabbit warren was constructed in the grounds in 1573.
+The house was used as accommodation for servants until considerably reduced in size in the 1660s and demolished in 1723.
 A few ruins survived until the beginning of the 20th century, but nothing now remains above ground; the foundations were uncovered in a 2017–18 excavation.
 The barn where Henry and Jane supposedly held a feast to celebrate their marriage burnt down in the 1920s.